churchmanlab/Yeast_NETseq_Screen/README.md

 ![Screen Overview](https://github.com/churchmanlab/Yeast_NETseq_Screen/blob/master/Screen%20Overview.png)

 This repository includes the scripts and annotation files needed to analyze NET-seq data generated from *S. cerevisiae*.
-The "annotation_files" folder contains gene feature coordinates that are utilized for analyzing nano-COP datasets.
-The "scripts" folder includes the R code to make necessary datasets and plots for each figure in the manuscript.
+The directories are listed in order to take raw NET-seq Fastq files through alignment and all analyses presented in the paper in order.
+There are README files for each analysis step explaining how scripts are run and what is generated with each.

+# Analysis steps
+1. Align NET-seq data
+2.

 The link to our full manuscript will be provided here upon publication.